petershin/liferay-learn/docs/courses/latest/en/web-site-manager/site-templates/creating-a-new-site.md

 ---
 # Creating a New Site

-Now that you have all the pages that populate your site template.
 It is time to create a new site based on the template.

-But, before you do that, let's fix the navigation menu in the footer used in the Main template.
+But, before you do that, fix the navigation menu in the footer used in the Main template.

 ## Creating the Navigation Menu and Configuring the Menu Display